Upgrade RStudio Server Pro#

 Upgrading to Version 1.4+#

-If you are using an RStudio Server Pro version prior to version 1.4 and would like to upgrade RStudio Server Pro to the preview release of version 1.4 or greater, then there are several administrative requirements for a successful migration.
+If you are using an RStudio Server Pro version prior to version 1.4 and would like to upgrade RStudio Server Pro to version 1.4 or greater, then there are several administrative requirements for a successful migration.
 For most RStudio Server Pro configurations, the information in the sections below is optional.

 Multiple load-balanced instances of RStudio Server Pro

 If you have multiple load-balanced instances of RStudio Server Pro, there is a new requirement for a Postgres metadata database to upgrade to version 1.4 or greater.
+If you attempt to install/upgrade to version 1.4 or greater and do not have a Postgres metadata database configured, RStudio Server Pro will not start.
 See the Database section below for more information.

 Starting in RStudio Server Pro version 1.4, a database is required.
 The product comes with a SQLite database out-of-the-box.
 If you are running a single-node installation of RStudio Server Pro, including connecting to an external resource manager with the launcher feature, then no further configuration is required.